 The nursing staff will attach a leg bag to your catheter and teach you how to look after your catheter in readiness for your discharge.
-It is important that you know how to look after your catheter before you leave the hospital (see the section on catheter care later in the booklet).
+It is important that you know how to look after your catheter before you leave the hospital (please read the next section).

 Most patients are discharged the day after their surgery.